DustinRogers/Choosing-Sample-Size/README.md

+---
+title: "Choosing a Sample Size - Power Analysis"
+author: "Dustin Rogers"
+date: "October 12, 2018"
+output:
+      html_document:
+        keep_md: true
+---

-## Choosing the right sample size for A/B testing
+### Choosing the right sample size for A/B testing
-### This markdown shows the basics of sample size estimation.
+#### This markdown shows the basics of sample size estimation.
 In this example I show how I helped a company determine the correct sample size to test their hypothesis.
 The company was interested in determining whether removing a cohort of less desirable SKU's from a group of stores would decrease total profitability in those stores.
 To do this I used a technique called 'Power Analysis'.

-### Performing power analysis and sample size estimation is an important aspect of setting up an experiment, because without these calculations, sample size may be too high or too low.
+#### Performing power analysis and sample size estimation is an important aspect of setting up an experiment, because without these calculations, sample size may be too high or too low.
 If sample size is too low, the experiment will lack the precision to provide reliable answers to the questions it is investigating.
 If sample size is too large, time and resources will be wasted, often for minimal gain.

-### Power is the probability of rejecting a null hypothesis when it is false i.e. not committing a type 2 error.
+#### Power is the probability of rejecting a null hypothesis when it is false i.e. not committing a type 2 error.
 Therefore, we need to define what "false" means to us in the context of our problem.
 In this example, the null hypothesis should be a one-sided test that profitability in the test groups is lower than profitability in the control groups.
 Therefore, "false" in this example would be the opposite, that profitability is higher in the test groups that have less SKU's.

-### I was able to find a power analysis package in R that allows us to solve for the optimal sample size based on significance level, power, and detectable difference.
+#### I was able to find a power analysis package in R that allows us to solve for the optimal sample size based on significance level, power, and detectable difference.
 Below I have outlined the steps used to determine these 3 parts of the equation.
 1. Define the Null Hypothesis:
 - H0: Sales in the test groups and less than the control groups
 - H1: Sales in the test groups are higher than the control groups